caspersg/learn_vim/README.md

 eg `c10j` means to change the next 10 lines down (`j` is the down key).

-Some motions may require a parameter.
-In this example `fp` is the motion.

-eg `dfp` means do delete until you find the next "p" character.

-Some nouns need additional context, like `a` for around.
-They don't move the cursor, so they're called text objects.
-Because they don't move the cursor, they can be done from any part of that context.
-In this example `ap` is the text object.

-eg `yap` means to copy around the current paragraph, both above and below the cursor.

-Some motions also have related text objects.

-eg `daw` deletes around the word, while `dw` deletes the rest of the word.

 So you could describe the grammar in more detail this way.

 `<count><optional verb><count><motion>`